VeraciousAI/Literature-Search/README.md

 ### 5. Script Execution:
   - The script will execute and start searching for research papers based on your query across various sources.
-  - It will fetch paper information, including titles, authors, publication years, links, abstracts, journals, and DOIs.
+  - It will fetch paper information, including titles, authors, publication years, source links, abstracts, journals, and DOIs.
   - The script will display the retrieved paper information in a formatted manner with different colors to make it more readable.

 ### 6.Customization (Optional):